joedanz/cf-project-tracker/trunk/install/README.txt

 directory and in the database.
 You should keep your existing config files and copy them back on top of the newly installed ones, but you may want to check for any added settings.
 There are also 2 database upgrade scripts to be run.
+** Note: if you receive upgrade errors, it may be from ntext fields that cannot be altered automatically.
+You may need to change these manually if you run into a problem.

+UPGRADING FROM 2.0:
+The only change was to the pt_comments table, renaming the field "comments" to "commentsText" to allow for Oracle compatibility.
+There is an upgrade script included for mySQL and SQL Server.

 DEMO VERSION:
 A demo of this app can currently be found at http://ajaxcf.com/project